Distribution of Frobenius elements in families of Galois extensions: Probabilistic bounds

 Note that a more precise result (in which $c_3=c_2+o(1)$) could possibly be obtained using the saddle-point method as in \cite{Mo} (see also \cite{La1}), however this would not affect our main theorems since we are only able to evaluate $B(L/K;t)$ up to a constant.
 We can deduce the following result concerning high biases.

 \begin{proposition} Let $L/K$ be an extension of number fields such that $L/\Q$ is Galois, and for which AC, GRH and LI hold.
-Fix $t:G\rightarrow \C$ a class function and let $B(L/\Q;t)$ be defined as in~\eqref{equation definition bias factors}.
+Let $t:\Gal(L/K) \rightarrow \R$ be a class function, and let $B(L/K;t)$ be defined as in~\eqref{equation definition bias factors}.

 \begin{enumerate}

 \item If $\E[X(L/K;t)]\geq 0$, then